About Me

 Research Areas

 My research broadly spans several areas, including designing screening assessments of cognitive function, modeling and understanding physical human activities, and enabling novel interaction techniques.
 I primarily publish in human-computer interaction (e.g., ACM CHI) and ubiquitous computing (e.g., PACM IMWUT) venues.
-See selected representative publications or view a full list of publications.
+See selected representative publications, a full list of publications, or my publications indexed on Google Scholar.

 Designing Screening Assessments of Cognitive Function for At-Home Use